 To claim expenses, you need to keep all relevant receipts, travel tickets, invoices and bills.
 You can’t claim expenses from a credit or debit card receipt, because it does not itemise the items bought.

 Can I claim expenses in advance?

-It may be possible to do this, so speak to your Commissioner for more information.
-Taking on a role within guiding should not impact on your personal financial circumstances.
-In some areas, the County or Country/Region office may also be able to pay on your behalf.
+It may be possible to do this, so speak to your commissioner for more information.
+Being a Girlguiding volunteer should not impact on your personal finances.
+In some areas, the county or country/region office may also be able to pay on your behalf.

-Some Counties, Countries and Regions have grant schemes to help Advisers and Coordinators with general expenditure during the year.
-Check with your Commissioner whether such a scheme exists in your area.
-If your sole guiding role is as an Adviser or Coordinator, your membership of Girlguiding may be paid for you by your Division/County/Region as appropriate.
+Some counties, countries and regions have grant schemes to help advisers and coordinators with general costs during the year.
+Check with your commissioner to see if a grant scheme exists in your area.
+If your only guiding role is as an adviser or coordinator, your membership of Girlguiding may be paid for you by your division/county/region as appropriate.